arielhr1987/leira-cron-jobs/README.txt

 == Frequently Asked Questions ==

-= Can I create new cron jobs with this plugin =
+= Can I create new cron jobs with this plugin? =

 No. The plugin only allows you to run, edit and delete current cron job.

-= What aspects of the cron job i will be able to edit =
+= What aspects of the cron job will I be able to edit? =

 The tool will help you to edit schedule, next execution time and the cron job arguments

-= Can I manage wordpress schedules =
+= Can I manage wordpress schedules? =

 No. At the moment you won't be able to manage schedules, but we plan to have that feature soon.